aihua-li12/Biclustering-SSVD/index.md

 Sparse singular value decomposition (SSVD) is an algorithm for biclustering proposed by **Biclustering via Sparse Singular Value Decomposition** written by **Mihee Lee**, **Haipeng Shen**, **Jianhua Z. Huang**, and **J.S.
 Marron** from University of North Carolina at Chapel Hill [1].
 It is realized by low-rank matrix approximation with sparsed left and right sigular vectors of original matrix.

 Package `SSVDpkg_663proj21` provides functions to realize the SSVD algorithm and optimizes the process.
 We have also provided simulation examples and data applications on the tumor dataset [2].
 Besides, comparative analysis between SSVD, SVD, and SPCA are included in the report.
-The complete report are accessible on the source page https://github.com/aihua-li12/STA663-final-project-AY.
+The complete analysis report is accessible on the package source page https://github.com/aihua-li12/STA663-final-project-AY.

 ## Basic Usage